r4dixx/discord-quotebot/README.md

+# QuoteBot

 Discord bot to output, save, and edit quotes upon commands.

-# Default commands

 - Get a random quote → `!quote`
 - Save a quote → `!quote` `your_quote`